-A Girl Called Hope exists to see young women reach their full potential through participation in a structured residential programme.
-The programme is open to NZ women aged 16 – 28 years, and consists of the following three phases:
+A Girl Called Hope exists to see young women pursue their full potential through their voluntary participation in a structured Residential Wellbeing Programme.
+It is open to women of Aotearoa aged 16 – 28 years, and consists of the following three phases:

 Intake is the application and assessment phase.

 Young women 16 to 28 years with a strong desire to change their lives.
-Entry to the programme is voluntary – that is, young women make their own choice to come to A Girl Called Hope.
-Once in the programme, they are expected to participate in all aspects of the programme.
+Entry to the Residential Wellbeing Programme is voluntary – that is, young women make their own choice to come to A Girl Called Hope.

-We provide support, care and life-development training for young women who are facing mental health challenges such as anxiety, depression, disordered eating, self harm, suicidal thinking or unplanned pregnancy.
+We provide support, care and life-development training for young women who are facing mental health challenges including anxiety, depression, disordered eating, self harm or suicidal thinking.

 An individual care plan is developed for each young woman.
 Access to health professionals including a Dietitian, GP and specialists is available as required.
 A Girl Called Hope is committed to assisting with family restoration where appropriate and possible.

-How bad/severe do I need to be to come into the programme?
+How bad/severe do I need to be to come into the Residential Wellbeing Programme?

-Admission to the programme is not based primarily on the severity of the issue, but the applicant's strong desire for change in their lives.
-We acknowledge that a residential programme will not be the appropriate response for all young women and as such will refer to other services as necessary.
+Admission to the Residential Wellbeing Programme is not based primarily on the severity of the issue, but the applicant's strong desire for change in their lives.
+We acknowledge that a residential programme will not be the appropriate response for all young women and as such will suggest other services as necessary.

 What about seeing a specialist for different issues?

 Can I come to the Residential Wellbeing Programme if I am on medication?

 We accept young women who are on medication.
 Any changes to medication are made in consultation with a GP.

 What happens if I need to see a Doctor during the Residential Wellbeing Programme?

 What if I’m already on a dietician set meal plan?

-A Girl Called Hope will liaise with community dietitians to ensure a smooth transition for residents into the programme.
+A Girl Called Hope will liaise with community dietitians to ensure a smooth transition for participants into the Residential Wellbeing Programme.